 See my post on using a Bisquick Substitute.
 I often use the recipe for one cup, but I also put in 2 tablespoons of butter instead of the oil.
 It does make slightly more than one cup, so the milk may need to be increased just by a bit.
 Another option for a topping would be the Buttermilk Biscuit Topping for a Casserole Recipe.

 Note on Frozen Vegetables: Thaw and drain before using or you’ll have a watery dish.
-The last broccoli I used was a pound, 10 ounces of broccoli and six of water.
+The last broccoli I used was a pound, 10 ounces of broccoli and six ounces of water.
 The Bird’s Eye Steam Fresh I had planned on using here was 12 ounces, five ounces of vegetable, 7 ounces of water.
-See links, below.

 Let’s talk about how to save money/time on this recipe: